cstack/db_tutorial/_parts/part5.md

 ```
 {% include image.html url="assets/images/file-format.png" description="Current File Format" %}

 The first four bytes are the id of the first row (4 bytes because we store a uint32_t).
-It's stored in little-endian byte order, so the least signifigant byte comes first (01), followed by the higher-order bytes (00 00 00).
+It's stored in little-endian byte order, so the least significant byte comes first (01), followed by the higher-order bytes (00 00 00).
 We used `memcpy()` to copy bytes from our `Row` struct into the page cache, so that means the struct was laid out in memory in little-endian byte order.
 That's an attribute of the machine I compiled the program for.
 If we wanted to write a database file on my machine, then read it on a big-endian machine, we'd have to change our `serialize_row()` and `deserialize_row()` methods to always store and read bytes in the same order.

 The next 33 bytes store the username as a null-terminated string.
-Apparently "cstack" in ASCII hexidecimal is `63 73 74 61 63 6b`, followed by a null character (`00`).
+Apparently "cstack" in ASCII hexadecimal is `63 73 74 61 63 6b`, followed by a null character (`00`).
 The rest of the 33 bytes are unused.

 The next 256 bytes store the email in the same way.
 Here we can see some random junk after the terminating null character.
 This is most likely due to uninitialized memory in our `Row` struct.
 We copy the entire 256-byte email buffer into the file, including any bytes after the end of the string.
 Whatever was in memory when we allocated that struct is still there.
 But since we use a terminating null character, it has no effect on behavior.

 ## Conclusion

 Alright!
 We've got persistence.
 It's not the greatest.
 For example if you kill the program without typing `.exit`, you lose your changes.
-Additionallly, we're writing all pages back to disk, even pages that haven't changed since we read them from disk.
+Additionally, we're writing all pages back to disk, even pages that haven't changed since we read them from disk.
 These are issues we can address later.
 The next thing I think we should work on is implementing the B-tree.

 Until then!